Holo-Trade/.github/profile/README.md

 # Holotrade

-A new protocol with traditonal-crypto roots: decentralized, cheap and transparent.
+A _new_ protocol grown from traditonal-crypto roots: decentralized, equal, cheap.

+"The root problem with conventional currency is all the trust that’s required to make it work."
+— Satoshi Nakamoto